Loading...

 How to consume Cooked Vegetables, Millet (Cooked) without glucose spikes

-Include a source of protein such as grilled chicken, tofu, or legumes, or healthy fats like avocados, nuts, or seeds in your meal to help slow down the absorption of glucose.
+Include sources of lean protein such as grilled chicken, tofu, or tempeh with your meal to slow the absorption of glucose.

 Stay Hydrated